markwest1972/johnny_five_intro/exercises/01_installation_and_setup.md

 To validate you Node.js install try the entering `node --version` at your command line.

+The Node.js installation includes npm, which is nodes [package manager](https://en.wikipedia.org/wiki/Package_manager).
+You should run `npm --version` at your command line to validate this as well.

 #### Step 2 : Install the Arduino IDE ####

 The IDE is available for Mac, Windows and Linux platforms.
 You will use this to install the